-The 2019 annual bonus (for certain executives) and the 2019 fourth quarter bonus for eligible U.S. employees were included as they were paid out in 2020.
-We did not include the 2020 annual bonus (for certain executives) nor the 2020 fourth quarter bonus for eligible U.S. employees, as these were paid out in 2021.
+The 2020 annual bonus (for certain executives) and the 2020 fourth quarter bonus for eligible employees were included as they were paid out in 2021.
+We did not include the 2021 annual bonus (for certain executives) nor the December 2021 bonus for eligible employees, as these were paid out in 2022.

-For employees hired throughout the year, we annualized earnings based on amounts paid during the portion of 2020 in which they were employed.
+For employees hired throughout the year, we annualized earnings based on amounts paid during the portion of 2021 in which they were employed.